Dance for Wellbeing: With Dementia

 Debora di Centa is a Canberra-based independent dance artist and choreographer.
 Debora grew up in Italy and started dancing at a young age.
 She has extensive training in ballet, jazz, contemporary dance and she is an expert in Laban Movement Analysis.
 Debora has studied and collaborated in dance works, research and performances with various artists and dance specialists around Europe, US and Asia.
 She teaches, performs, choreographs, and directs dance events and, since 2016, is leading the Canberra Contact Improvisation community, as well as training pre-professional contemporary dancers at Dance Development Centre Canberra.
 As an independent artist, she works through her label ISEMS PROJECTS.
 Her motto is ‘Dance for All!’.

-Participants must be accompanied by a support assistant.
-Please wear clothing suitable to move in and light shoes, and bring a water bottle.
+Please wear clothing suitable to move in and light shoes, and have a water bottle near-by.

 Please contact Dance for Wellbeing Program Officer, Philip Piggin, via email or phone (02) 6173 3300.

 Part of the Dance for Wellbeing program, an initiative of Belco Arts, supported by Parkinson’s ACT.
 Thanks also to Musica Viva Australia, Canberra Theatre Centre, Lorna Sim Photography, Ausdance ACT and the National Health Co-op.